lambdamikel/Busch-2090/README.md

     //
     // These are the digital input pins used for DIN instructions
-    // Uncomment this if you want non-inverted inputs (INPUT vs. INPUT_PULLUP):
+    // Enable this if you want inverted inputs (INPUT_PULLUP vs. INPUT):
+    // Default is non-inverted inputs by now:

-    #define INVERTED_INPUTS
+    // #define INVERTED_INPUTS

     #define DIN_PIN_1 1
     #define DIN_PIN_2 2